snap-stanford/distance-encoding/README.md

 # Distance-encoding for GNN design
-This repository is the official PyTorch implementation of the DEGNN framework as reported in the paper: <br>
+This repository is the official PyTorch implementation of the *DEGNN* and *DEAGN* framework reported in the paper: <br>
 *Distance-Encoding -- Design Provably More PowerfulGNNs for Structural Representation Learning*

 ## Installation